skytap/course-manager-examples/script-templates/README.md

 # Course Manager Script Templates

-Each of the script templates below can be used as a starting point for developing a Course Manager Script in a supported scripting language.
-More details on getting started with each template is available in its respective README.
+## Getting Started

+A Course Manager script is simply a ZIP package that contains a configuration file called `config.yml` at its root.
+The contents of the script package are extracted and mounted into a Docker container, where they are run.

+While a script can be developed from scratch, we recommend using one of our script templates as a starting point for your development.
+Scripts can be created, tested locally, and published to Course Manager using the templates and the tools provided with them.
+Please see the README file provided with each template for details on getting started.

 | Template Name | Download | Browse |
 | -------- | -------- | ------ |